Belkworks/machine/README.md

 **exit**: `state:exit(function) -> nil`
 Like **entry**, but adds a hook for state exit.
-The hook will receive the state that is succeeding it and any parameters that caused the state change.
+The hook will receive its state, the future state, and any parameters involved in the state change.
 ```lua
 Idle = function(state)
     state:initial()